Witten's perturbation on strata: Preliminaries on Thom-Mather stratifications

 \subsection{Adapted metrics on strata}

 The definition of adapted metrics was given for the regular stratum of any Thom-Mather stratification that is a pseudomanifold \cite{Cheeger1980,Cheeger1983,Nagase1983,Nagase1986}.
 But its definition has an obvious version for any stratum of a Thom-Mather stratification.
 In this paper, we will consider only the simplest type of adapted metrics, whose definition is recalled.
-The corresponding (componentwise) metric completion of strata will be specially studied.